Make a request

 Place materials on the road

-Before any minor work is carried out on or adjacent to the public highway you are required to obtain a Section 171 licence from us.
+Before any temporary minor work is carried out on the public highway you are required to obtain a Section 171 licence from us.

-You will need a Section 171 licence if your work involves any of the following:
+You will need a Section 171 licence if your work involves working on the highway for any of the following:

 To apply for a Section 171 licence, read the conditions, fill in the application form and email it with supporting documents to firstname.lastname@example.org (please ensure you do provide all supporting documents to avoid a delay in your application).